zachcasper/ubs/README.md

 1. A Git repository for storing the Terraform configurations

 ## Step 0: Configure Radius
+> [!IMPORTANT]
+>
+> What follows from this point is performed by the platform engineer.

 ### Clean up previous configurations

 Let's start from scratch so it's clear what is happening.